AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-analytics.md

 Added in the prerelease channel is the requirement for IMS authentication in order to integrate Adobe Analytics with AEM as a Cloud Service.
 See the prerelease channel [documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#enable-prerelease) for information on how to enable this setting for your environment.
 This means that an IMS configuration for both Launch and Analytics is necessary to properly integrate Analytics with AEM and Launch.
 While the IMS configuration for Launch is preconfigured in AEM as a Cloud Service, the Analytics IMS configuration must be created.

-Refer to this page (link TBD) to learn how to create the Analytics IMS configuration.
+Refer to this [page](/help/sites-cloud/integrating/integration-adobe-analytics-ims.md) to learn how to create the Analytics IMS configuration.

 After performing the steps in the [Creating the Adobe Analytics Configuration](#configuration-parameters) section the fields present in the configuration window are as follows :